Get instant quote

 - High cost

-For more details, see this review of the main differences between PLA and ABS —the two most common FDM materials—and an extensive comparison of all common FDM materials.
+For more details, see our review of the main differences between PLA and ABS and a full comparison of common FDM materials

 Post-processing for FDM 3D printing

-FDM 3D printed parts can be finished to quite a high standard via several post-processing methods, including sanding and polishing, priming and painting, cold welding, vapor smoothing, epoxy coating and metal plating.
+FDM parts can be finished to a high standard using methods such as sanding and polishing, priming and painting, cold welding, vapor smoothing, epoxy coating, and metal plating.
+These processes improve surface appearance and functional performance for prototypes and low-volume production.

-Interested in exploring all the post-processing options for your next production run of FDM parts?
+Interested in exploring all post-processing options for your next production run?
 Read our extensive guide to what’s available.

 What are the best practices for printing with FDM?

-• The typical build size of a desktop FDM 3D printer is 200 x 200 x 200mm.
-Industrial machines have a larger build size.
+• Note typical desktop build volume of 200 x 200 x 200 mm; industrial machines offer substantially larger build areas.

-• To prevent warping, avoid large flat areas and add fillets to sharp corners.
+• Design to reduce warping: avoid large flat faces and add fillets to sharp corners.

 CNC machining, 3D printing and sheet metal fabrication parts